-1 The common core courses of the selected track:
+- a.
+The common core courses of the selected track:

-• ST track (choose 5 out of 11)
+- ST track (choose 5 out of 11)

-DST and AIT track (choose 4 out of 9) >20EC
+DST and AIT track (choose 4 out of 9)

-2 BI core courses 25EC
+BI core courses

-3 BI specialization courses
+BI specialisation courses

-4 Literature study
+Literature study

-5 Free electives
+Free electives

-6 Thesis project 45EC
+Thesis project

 IEP must be approved by the Bioinformatics Coordinator

-- 1. Students in the special programme in Bioinformatics follow the Data Science & Technology. (ref. article 14A, subsection 4a, 4b). - 2.
+- 1. Students in the special programme in Bioinformatics follow the Data Science & Technology, Software Technology or Artificial Intelligence Technology track. (ref. article 14A, subsection 4a, 4b, 4c). - 2.
 Compulsory Bioinformatics courses (25 EC)